burrowsa/thebutton/README.md

         "!Challenge Complete"
     ]

+The resulting challenge will work as follows:
-Once the button has beeen pressed the challenge text "Bring me 4 different types of canned food" will be displayed, the timer will be started and then nothing will happen until the user presses the button.
-Once the button has been pressed the "Challenge Complete" screen will be shown and will tell the players how it took them to complete the challenge.
+* Once the button has beeen pressed the challenge text "Bring me 4 different types of canned food" will be displayed.
+* The timer will be started and then nothing will happen until the user presses the button.
+* Once the button has been pressed the "Challenge Complete" screen will be shown and will tell the players how it took them to complete the challenge.

 ## Submissions